Movement and Cognition Conference

 - Developing awareness of the details in parts and spaces of bodily organization

 - Developing awareness of how physical changes relate to psychological and cognitive changes

 - Developing awareness in the relationships between the organization of movements in the body and behavioral patterns

 Results:Anecdotal observations showed the re-education of movement patterns and the ability to sense links of mind, body, and brain relationship may be connected to improving physical conditions, attention span, and social-emotional skills.

 Conclusion:These strategies could provide valuable information to how motion effects cognitive processing, and enhance ADHD and body ownership research.
 The strategies were designed for community movement programs with the intention to increase dialogue among community members about movement and cognition and acquire the quantitative measures needed to understand the multifaceted processes of movement.

-Bio: Catherine Rosasco-Mitchell, a Feldenkrais Practitioner, studied the relationship of movement and cognition for forty years.
-She has presented her work at other related venues including the Society for Research in Child Development and the Feldenkrais Guild Neuroscience Conference.
+Bio: Catherine Rosasco-Mitchell, a Feldenkrais Practitioner, studied the relationship of movement and cognition for forty years and has presented her work at the Movement and Cognition Conference Movementis 2018, the Society for Research in Child Development, and the Feldenkrais Guild Neuroscience Conference.

 When motor patterns to cognitive orders were detected and reeducated behavior improved within 24- 48 hours, EVERY TIME!

 Get Sensational Attention

 Animation video program for elementary schools